chrispypatt/RAPIDS-Groupby/README.md

 Team members EE 5351: Aaron Nightingale, Christopher Patterson, Jersin Nguetio, Menglu Liang, Tonglin Chen Team members EE 5355: Tonglin Chen, Tianming Cui, Christopher Patterson, Yadu Kiran

+Compiling Options:

+dbg:		Compile target using debug mode, 512 thread per block

+NOPRINT:  	Target will not print the result from groupby

+PRIV:	  	Experimental privatization without relaunches

+TESLA:	  	Explicitly use 32KB shared memory per block.
+Should only be used with PRIV

+CPU_SAMPLE:	Target will run CPU sampling to predict the number of unique keys

+GPU_SAMPLE:	Target will run GPU sampling to predict the number of unique keys

 Command line usage for sorting based GroupBy:
 ```
 make